aws-samples/aws-codeguru-reviewer-cicd-cdk-sample/README.md

 Once you have updated the `allowedGithubRepos`, run the following commands:
 ```
-cdk bootstrap aws://unknown-account/unknown-region
+npx cdk bootstrap aws://unknown-account/unknown-region
-cdk deploy
+npx cdk deploy
 ```
 (You only need to bootstrap once.)
-If you use a named profile, run `cdk deploy --profile {PROFILE-NAME}` instead.
+If you use a named profile, run `npx cdk deploy --profile {PROFILE-NAME}` instead.
 After the deployment completes, you will receive an output like this:

 ```
  ✅  GuruCdkSetupStack